scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:24
 can see that it has gone up to 93
 1:26
-and it's gone up to 100 so now the next
+and it’s gone up to 100 so now the next
 1:28
 thing that i need to do is i need to run
 1:30